isomerpages/moe-sgs/_students/Student Handbook/Food Laboratories Safety Rules.md

 ##### **Practical Sessions**

-For all practical sessions, you are expected to obey the 5 laws:
+For all practical sessions, you are expected to obey the <u>5 laws</u>:

 1. Rights to Hygiene